 Access to AWS is restricted to certain personnel internally and externally to the customer’s organization.
 Litify employees do not have access to any of our customer’s document databases managed through AWS unless we are granted access following a strict approval process.
 For more information on AWS security, please visit the AWS Data Center website.

-The Litify team works tirelessly with Salesforce and AWS to ensure all customer data is 100% secure and unbreachable.
-To learn more on our security measures and how we can protect your firm’s data today, schedule a call with us.
+The Litify team works tirelessly to ensure all our customer data is 100% secure and unbreachable.
+To learn more about our security measures and how we can protect your firm’s data, request a demo below.